jart/landlock-make/README.md

 	rx:toolchain
 ```

-Permissions precede your path, follow by a colon.
+Permissions precede your path, followed by a colon.
 Possible permissions
 are `r` (read), `w` (write), `c` (create), and `x` (execute).
 If no
 permissions are specified, the default is read-only.